erickmbugua/CDL-DELOS-Projects-Demo/K8s Basics/README.md

 $ docker build . -t username/client
 $ docker push username/client
 ```
-## step 3: Create k8s deployments and services for the server and client
+## Step 3: Create k8s deployments and services for the server and client
 1. Deploy the server and client in different pods and create a service for each so that they can communicate
 ```Console
 $ kubectl create namespace server-client